 We provide ideas and principles to students to increase their ability to navigate mentally the structures and processes of the world.
 By increasing their comprehension of these ideas, the students gain the tools to better plan for themselves and to be more adequately adaptable to a changing world.

-We do this through a class that dwells on the mechanics of what makes the world tick.
+We do this through a gathering that dwells on the mechanics of what makes the world tick.
 In this class, we are preoccupied with the principles and interplay of truth and the ways it interacts with the world, as well as the individual student's relationship to it.

 Supporting Emotional Needs